Chinese Summer Language Intensive Program

 California State University, San Bernardino

 Thank you for your interest in applying to our program.
-The Priority Application Phase deadline is December 31, 2013; the Second Phase Application Deadline is: March 1, 2014; and the final Application Deadline is May 1, 2014.
-There is a higher chance to receive scholarships for qualified applicants who submit their applications early.
+Rolling admissions through May 1, 2015.
 Openings will be available for the following classes: first-year (beginning) Chinese and second-year (intermediate).*

 The application procedure is a three-step process: